Africa Centres for Disease Control and Prevention: Organizational structure

 Since February 2023, the General Director appointed by the AU assembly is Dr Jean Kaseya from the Democratic Republic of the Congo.

 The Africa CDC also has regional collaboration centres in Egypt, Nigeria, Gabon, Zambia and Kenya; which cover Northern Africa, Western Africa, Central Africa, Southern Africa, and Eastern Africa respectively.
 The Africa CDC also runs a specialised Pathogen Genomics Intelligence Institute and an Institute for Workforce Development.

 Buildings

 In 2018, at the Beijing Summit of the Forum on China–Africa Cooperation, China announced the construction of the African CDC headquarters as a flagship project in its partnership with Africa, following the success of the AU Conference Center and Office Complex.
 By December 2020, groundbreaking had already begun ahead of schedule, and in November 2021, the main structure was topped out.
 In January 2023, the first phase of construction was completed.
 This phase, covering nearly 23,600 square meters, was led by the China Civil Engineering Group Corporation and includes two office buildings and two laboratory buildings, housing office spaces, an emergency response center, information center, biological laboratories, and apartments for experts.
 On January 11, 2023, Chinese Foreign Minister Qin Gang attended the completion ceremony, announcing that the CDC headquarters would be transferred to the African Union, which will assume full responsibility for its operation and management.

+Leadership/director

+The director general of the Africa Centres for Disease Control and Prevention is Dr. Jean Kaseya; he was appointed in 2023.The acting deputy director is Dr. Raji Tajudeen.
+The director of primary health care is Dr. Landry Dongmo Tsague.The cabinet consist of the regional director from all the Africa regions.